giuseppe-crea/MMIB-Message-Submodule/README.md

 Place yourself in the home directory of this project and run the command

 ```
-pytest --cov=message_server --cov-report=html
+tox
 ```

-This will run pytest and generate coverage documentation.
+This will run pytest and return coverage data.

 ## CI